 The high doses also extend to beta-alanine, which should result in less fatigue .
 What you might find then is that you can push one extra rep or load up a bar with a few more pounds.

-There are also BCAAs, which could help with strength gains, and it's included in the recommended dose and ratio.
+There are also BCAAs, which could help with strength gains and are included in the recommended dose and ratio.
 As a result, some of our clients did report a faster recovery time than usual.

-Similar to other pre-workout supplements, Nutrex Outlift has caffeine in it.
-The problem is that there's as much caffeine as in two cups of coffee.
-If you head to the gym later in the day, then taking this pre-workout will likely mess up your sleep and recovery time.
+Nutrex Outfit has a few shortfalls, including its excessive caffeine content, which is equivalent to about two cups of coffee.
+If you head to the gym later in the day, taking this pre-workout will likely mess up your sleep and recovery time.

 - Outlift provides a strong dose of most ingredients

 - Positive reviews about great pumps during strength training